Ronin (film): Production

 In July 1997, Variety reported that Frankenheimer had signed to direct Ronin, making it his fifth picture for United Artists.
-Frankenheimer told the magazine he chose the project because it had a "very good script" and was "the kind of movie I'd love to go see ...
+Frankenheimer told the magazine that he chose the project because it had a "very good script" and was "the kind of movie I'd love to go see ...
 What I like is, it's a character-driven action picture, and I have done those before, with Black Sunday and French Connection II.
 It's not one of these CGI pictures, it's a film about people.
 It's not bigger than life, which I don't relate to that much."

-He also saw it as an opportunity to apply his broad knowledge and understanding of France, especially Paris, in which he resided for many years.
-He added, "I would not have been able to do the film nearly as well anywhere else".
-His films The Train (1964), Grand Prix (1966), Impossible Object (1973), and French Connection II (1975) were shot in France.
+He also saw it as an opportunity to apply his broad knowledge and understanding of France, especially Paris, where he resided for many years.
+He added, "I would not have been able to do the film nearly as well anywhere else."
+His films The Train (1964), Grand Prix (1966), Impossible Object (1973) and French Connection II (1975) were shot in France.

 Many of Ronin's principal crew members had worked with Frankenheimer on television films; editor Tony Gibbs on George Wallace, set designer Michael Z. Hanan on George Wallace and The Burning Season (1994), and costume designer May Routh on Andersonville (1996).
-Frankenheimer chose French cinematographer Robert Fraisse to help him achieve the look and style he wanted for the film.
-Fraisse impressed Frankenheimer with his work on the police thriller Citizen X (1995), which persuaded the director Fraisse could handle the more-than-2,000 setups he planned for Ronin.
+Frankenheimer chose French cinematographer Robert Fraisse to help him achieve the look and style that he wanted for the film.
+Fraisse impressed Frankenheimer with his work on the police thriller Citizen X (1995), which persuaded the director to believe that Fraisse could handle the more-than-2,000 setups that he planned for Ronin.
 Frank Mancuso Jr. served as the film's producer.

 According to Frankenheimer, French authorities helped him circumvent a strict Paris ordinance that prohibited film productions from firing guns in the city.
 This was enacted because many civilians had been complaining about the gunfire noise produced by film shoots.
-Additional factors influenced the decision; officials' desire for an American action film like Ronin, few of which had been filmed there since the law was passed, to be filmed in Paris and the desire to boost France's reputation as a filming location.
+Additional factors influenced the decision; officials' desire for an American action film like Ronin, few of which had been filmed there since the law was passed, to be filmed in Paris, and the desire to boost France's reputation as a filming location.